 Start by focusing on your most critical expenses.
 Gradually expand this proactive approach to other areas of your budget.
 Through repetition, you'll get more comfortable and begin to see the freedom that comes with being in control of your money rather than letting your money control you.

-2. Understanding and Applying the Four Rules
+2. Understanding and Applying YNAB's Method

 Challenge: